-If you are buying a residential property in Wales and you already own another dwelling, the Welsh higher residential rates apply rather than the main residential rates.
+If you are buying a residential property in Wales and you already own another dwelling, you pay the Welsh higher residential rates, not the main residential rates.
 The architecture is materially different from England's SDLT additional dwellings surcharge.
 SDLT applies the standard residential bands and bolts a flat 5% on top of every band.
 Welsh LTT discards the main residential table entirely and applies a standalone band structure starting at 5% from the first pound and rising to 17% above £1.5 million.
-This page covers the standalone-band-structure mechanic, the £40,000 minor-interest threshold, the 36-month replacement-of-main-residence rule, the spousal-aggregation rule under LTTA 2017 Sch 5 para 25, and the corporate-buyer position.
+Get the mechanic wrong, miss your spouse's separate flat or your old main residence's sale window, and you can overpay by tens of thousands or face a corrective assessment with interest and penalties.

-If your purchase is in England or Northern Ireland, the parallel page is our SDLT additional dwellings surcharge pillar.
-If your purchase is in Scotland, the parallel is the Additional Dwelling Supplement at 8% on the entire purchase price.
-Each jurisdiction has its own statute, its own rate table and its own rules; this page covers Wales only.
+Buying in England or Northern Ireland instead?
+The equivalent rules are in our SDLT additional dwellings surcharge guide.
+In Scotland it is the Additional Dwelling Supplement at 8% on the entire purchase price.
+Each jurisdiction has its own statute, its own rate table and its own rules; what follows is Wales.

 What "higher rates" means in Wales (and why it is not a surcharge)

-The single positive Welsh-specific structural point that anchors this page: Welsh higher rates are a standalone band structure, not a flat surcharge stacked on the main rates.
-The Welsh Government, in setting the higher-rate regime in LTTA 2017 Sch 5 and the rate-setting regulations under s.24, chose to define a separate band table that applies in its entirety to higher-rate transactions.
-The result is structurally distinct from SDLT.
+Welsh higher rates are a standalone band structure, not a flat surcharge stacked on the main rates.
+In setting the higher-rate regime in LTTA 2017 Sch 5 and the rate-setting regulations under s.24, the Welsh Government defined a separate band table that applies in its entirety to higher-rate transactions.
+That makes it structurally distinct from SDLT.

-The practical effect of the standalone-band design is that Welsh higher rates start biting from the first pound of consideration, with no nil band carve-out for the bottom of the market.
-By contrast, the SDLT 5% surcharge sits on top of the standard residential bands including the £125,000 nil band: a £100,000 second-home purchase in Yorkshire attracts £5,000 of SDLT (5% on the full £100,000) because the surcharge does not respect the nil band.
-The Welsh higher rates and the SDLT-plus-surcharge produce similar absolute outcomes at lower prices and diverge at the top of the market, where Welsh 17% above £1.5 million is materially higher than SDLT 17% (12% standard + 5% surcharge) on the same slice.
+Because the band table stands alone, Welsh higher rates start biting from the first pound of consideration, with no nil band carve-out for the bottom of the market.
+The SDLT 5% surcharge, by comparison, sits on top of the standard residential bands including the £125,000 nil band: a £100,000 second-home purchase in Yorkshire attracts £5,000 of SDLT (5% on the full £100,000) because the surcharge does not respect the nil band.
+The two regimes produce similar absolute outcomes at lower prices and diverge at the top of the market, where Welsh 17% above £1.5 million is materially higher than SDLT 17% (12% standard + 5% surcharge) on the same slice.

 This is not just a numerical difference.
-It shapes everything else on this page: there is no Welsh equivalent of the SDLT-style "the surcharge is X% on top of everything"; the band table IS the higher-rate regime, full stop.
+There is no Welsh version of "the surcharge is X% on top of everything"; the band table IS the higher-rate regime, full stop, and everything below follows from that.

 The 2026/27 higher residential rate table